dohliam/gdcl/README.md

 ### Setup and configuration
 #### gdcl.rb
-The script for actually searching through the dictionary is called **gdcl.rb**.
+The main script for searching through dictionaries is called **gdcl.rb**.

 There are a number of configuration options available in the `config.yml` file.
 By default, this file should be installed in the standard config folder under the user's home directory (i.e., in the folder `~/.config/gdcl`).
 If gdcl can't find the file `config.yml` in that folder, it will look for it in $XDG_CONFIG_DIRS (i.e., `/etc/xdg/gdcl`), and failing that, the script folder (i.e., the same directory as the script executable).
 The `~/.config/gdcl` folder and default `config.yml` file will be created if they do not already exist when you first run gdcl.